What is a thumbnail?

 Most thumbnails you can see in Pics.io are generated in your Google Drive.
 Pics.io just “borrows” them.
 At times, however, Google Drive fails to generate thumbnails properly.
 In this case, they are not shown in Pics.io either.

 However, Pics.io does generate thumbnails for a limited number of file formats (the so-called “custom thumbnails types”).
-These are Sketch, PSD, AI, EPS, TIFF, TIF, INDD, IDML, XD, ARW.
+These are Sketch, PSD, PSB, AI, EPS, TIFF, TIF, INDD, IDML, XD, ARW and for large size JPG and PNG files.

 If you happen to have a problem with custom thumbnails types, please send a report to firstname.lastname@example.org.
 In case you have a problem with other file formats, please check your Google Drive account first and see if Google Drive has generated thumbnails for your assets.